yamhon/GetAndCleanDataWithR/CookBook.md

-# Introduction #
+## Overview ##

-The data being analysis names "Human Activity Recognition Using Smartphones Dataset (Version 1.0)", obtained from [Smartlab - Non Linear Complex Systems Laboratory](www.smartlab.ws) DITEN - Università degli Studi di Genova.
+The data being analysis names "Human Activity Recognition Using Smartphones Dataset (Version 1.0)", obtained from [Smartlab - Non Linear Complex Systems Laboratory](http://www.smartlab.ws) DITEN - Università degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy.

-# Data Description #

-## Activity ##
+## Experiment description ##

-There are 6 activities defined for the experiment:
-1. WALKING
-2. WALKING_UPSTAIRS
-3. WALKING_DOWNSTAIRS
-4. SITTING
-5. STANDING
-6. LAYING
+Quoted from the original readme.txt:
+> The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, the 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz are captured.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+> The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
+See 'features_info.txt' for more details.

-## Input File ##
+## Input Files ##
 The following data files are used as input of the analysis:

  File                    | Description